 If you are looking for a crib-size quilt top that you can piece together in one evening, this half-square triangles quilt pattern is perfect for you.
 It features 6 fat quarters of assorted fabric prints and large, 8″x 8″ half-square triangles (HSTs).
 You can make 8 at a time.
 Finished Quilt Size: 38″ x 53″

-If you’re struggling with your quilting design work make sure to check my quilting design board tutorial.
+If you’re struggling with your quilting design work, check my quilting design board tutorial.

 Fabric Requirements for your half square triangle baby quilt